kherron13/330_project3/SRS.md

 organize notes.
 The user will be able to search for certain notes by keyword, topics, and mentions.
 The notes will be organized by class, for easy accessibility.
-The notes will be displayed on its own screen, which will be able to be accessed by the an icon on the bottom bar.The user will have an option to desginate whether or not they want certain notes to become flashcards.
+The notes will be displayed on its own screen, which will be able to be accessed by the an icon on the bottom bar.

 ### 4.4 Flashcard Creator